Skip to main content

 Alzheimer’s Disease: How OCT Eye Exams Aid Early Diagnosis

-Alzheimer’s disease, a progressive neurodegenerative disorder, is a leading cause of dementia worldwide.
-Characterized by memory loss, cognitive decline, and behavioral changes, its early detection is critical to improving patient outcomes and managing disease progression effectively.
-While current diagnostic methods include neuroimaging and cognitive assessments, advancements in ophthalmic technology, such as Optical Coherence Tomography (OCT), are providing promising new pathways…
+OCT and Early Alzheimer’s Diagnosis Alzheimer’s disease is a progressive neurodegenerative disorder and a leading cause of dementia worldwide.
+It is characterized by memory loss, cognitive decline, and behavioral changes.
+Early detection is crucial because it helps improve patient outcomes and manage disease progression more effectively.
+Currently, diagnostic methods include neuroimaging and cognitive assessments.
+However, advancements in ophthalmic technology, such…

 María Romero